jitsi/handbook/docs/devops-guide/opensuse.md

 sidebar_label: openSUSE
 ---

-This document describes the steps for a quick Jitsi-Meet installation on openSUSELeap 15.2.
+This document describes the steps for a quick Jitsi-Meet installation paired with a single Videobridge and a single Jicofo on openSUSELeap 15.2.

 _Note_: Many of the installation steps require `root` or `sudo` access.